OptionGroup.ValidationRule property (Access)

 For controls, you can set the ValidationRule property to any valid expression.
-For field and record validation rules, the expression can't contain user-defined functions, domain aggregate or aggregate functions, the Eval function, or CurrentUser method, or references to forms, queries, or tables.
+For field and record validation rules, the expression can't contain user-defined functions, domain aggregate or aggregate functions, the Eval function, the CurrentUser method, or references to forms, queries, or tables.
 In addition, field validation rules can't contain references to other fields.
 For records, expressions can include references to fields in that table.

 For table fields and records, you can also set these properties in Visual Basic by using the DAO ValidationRule property.

-Microsoft Access automatically validates values based on a field's data type; for example, Microsoft Access doesn't allow text in a numeric field.
+Microsoft Access automatically validates values based on a field's data type; for example, Access doesn't allow text in a numeric field.
 You can set rules that are more specific by using the ValidationRule property.

-If you set the ValidationRule property but not the ValidationText property, Microsoft Access displays a standard error message when the validation rule is violated.
-If you set the ValidationText property, the text you enter is displayed as the error message.
+If you set the ValidationRule property but not the ValidationText property, Access displays a standard error message when the validation rule is violated.
+If you set the ValidationText property, the text that you enter is displayed as the error message.

 For example, when a record is added for a new employee, you can enter a ValidationRule property requiring that the value in the employee's StartDate field fall between the company's founding date and the current date.
 If the date entered isn't in this range, you can display the ValidationText property message: "Start date is incorrect."

-If you create a control by dragging a field from the field list, the field's validation rule remains in effect, although it isn't displayed in the control's ValidationRule property box in the property sheet.
+If you create a control by dragging a field from the field list, the field's validation rule remains in effect, although it isn't displayed in the control's ValidationRule property box on the property sheet.
 This is because a field's validation rule is inherited by a control bound to that field.

 Control, field, and record validation rules are applied as follows:

-Validation rules you set for fields and controls are applied when you edit the data and the focus leaves the field or control.
+Validation rules that you set for fields and controls are applied when you edit the data and the focus leaves the field or control.